 Some of the main risks of the Run, but certainly not all of them, are listed here.
 These should be understood and remembered by all runners, before and during the event.
 Please note that death can result from several of the risk conditions discussed below or from other aspects of participation in the Western States Endurance Run.

 - Renal Shutdown: Cases of renal shutdown (acute renal failure) have been reported in other ultramarathons and have occurred in varying degrees in the Western States Endurance Run.
-Renal shutdown occurs from muscle tissue injury which causes the release of myoglobin, a protein material, into the blood plasma.
-Myoglobin is cleared from the blood stream by the kidneys and will look brownish-colored in the urine.
-Adequate hydration will help flush myoglobin through the kidneys.
-Overwhelming amounts of myoglobin may clog the filtering system of the kidneys.
+Renal shutdown (known technically as acute kidney injury or AKI) occurs from muscle tissue injury which causes the release of the protein myoglobininto the blood.
+Myoglobin is cleared from the blood by the kidneys and will look brownish-colored in the urine, but it is also a toxin to the kidneys and can cause acute vasospasm in the small arteries that supply the kidneys leading to AKI as a result of rhabdomyolysis.
+Appropriate training is key to prevention of AKI from rhabdomyolysis, and adequate hydration is key to both prevention and treatment of AKI, a syndrome which can be worsened by the use of NSAIDs.
 Three Western States runners have required a series of dialysis treatments, and others have been hospitalized several days with IV fluids to correct partial renal shutdown.
-If not treated, renal shutdown can cause permanent impairment of kidney function.
+While usually reversible in healthy people, AKI may cause permanent impairment of kidney function.
 IT IS CRUCIAL TO CONTINUE HYDRATING FOR SEVERAL DAYS FOLLOWING THE RUN OR UNTIL THE URINE IS LIGHT YELLOW AND OF NORMAL FREQUENCY.
 The Terrible Three: WS research has demonstrated that starting the Run with a pre-existing injury, low training miles due to the injury, and masking the injury during the Run using anti-inflammatories such as ibuprofen, could very well earn the runner a trip to the hospital with acute renal failure.
 The lesson is simple; if you are determined to start the Run with an injury and low training miles, do not attempt to mask the pain with a pill.
 Let common sense be your guide and stop when your body tells you to stop.

 - Risks Associated With Low Blood Sodium: Low blood sodium concentrations (hyponatremia) in ultramarathon runners have been associated with severe illness requiring hospitalization and several deaths among participants of shorter events.
 Generally, those individual who are symptomatic with hyponatremia have been overhydrating.
-Because of the release of stored water when you metabolize glycogen stores, you should expect to lose 3-5% of your body weight during the run to maintain appropriate hydration (see the weight trend guidelines of the Run).
+But, hyponatremia may occur with weight gain and weight loss, so weight change is not helpful in making the diagnosis.
+Because of the release of stored water when you metabolize glycogen stores, you should expect to lose 3-5% of your body weight during the run to maintain appropriate hydration.
 It is important to note that hyponatremia may in fact worsen after the Run, as unabsorbed fluid in the stomach can be rapidly absorbed once you stop exercising.
-Signs and symptoms of hyponatremia may include; bloating, nausea, vomiting, headache, confusion, incoordination, dizziness and fatigue.
-Hyponatremia may occur with weight gain and weight loss, so weight change is not helpful in making the diagnosis.
+Signs and symptoms of hyponatremia may include bloating, nausea, vomiting, headache, confusion, incoordination, dizziness and fatigue.
 If left untreated, hyponatremia may progress to seizures, pulmonary and cerebral edema, coma and death.
-The best way to avoid developing hyponatremia is to not overhydrate.
+The best way to avoid developing symptomatic hyponatremia is to not overhydrate.
 There is no evidence that consuming additional sodium or using electrolyte-containing drinks rather than water is preventative of exercise-induced hyponatremia.
-If symptoms develop, one needs to assess whether they have been overhydrating.
+If symptoms develop, one needs to assess whether they are due to overhydration.
 If that is the case, then stop fluid intake until you remove excess fluid through urination.
 If severe symptoms present, this is a medical emergency.
 The runner should be treated with intravenous hypertonic saline and transported to a hospital.
 Since the typical fluid used for intravenous hydration (referred to as normal saline) can exacerbate exercise-associated hyponatremia, we try to avoid such treatment at the Run unless we are certain that the individual is not hyponatremic.

 - Wildlife Hazards: Rattlesnakes, bears, mountain lions and other potentially hazardous forms of wildlife live on the course and have surprised runners in the past.
 Keep alert and be careful where you place your feet and hands, especially at night.